Neto (footballer, born 1989)

-Norberto Murara Neto (born 19 July 1989), commonly known as Neto ([ˈnɛtu]), is a Brazilian professional footballer who plays as a goalkeeper for and captains Premier League club AFC Bournemouth.
+Norberto Murara Neto (born 19 July 1989), commonly known as Neto ([ˈnɛtu]), is a Brazilian professional footballer who plays as a goalkeeper for Botafogo.

 Neto began his career with Brazilian side Athletico Paranaense and later played for Italian side Fiorentina.
 He joined Juventus in 2015, where he won the domestic double in each of his two seasons with the club, serving as a back-up to starter Gianluigi Buffon in the league, but appearing in all of the club's games in both of their victorious Coppa Italia campaigns.
-From 2017, he played in Spain's La Liga as first choice for Valencia and back-up at Barcelona.
-He joined Premier League club AFC Bournemouth in 2022, becoming captain.
+In 2017, he played in Spain's La Liga as the first choice for Valencia and as a backup for Barcelona.
+He joined Bournemouth in 2022, becoming club captain in 2023.

 He was first called up for the Brazil national team in 2010 but did not earn his first cap until 2018.
 He won a silver medal at the 2012 Olympics and was part of the nation's squad at the 2015 Copa América.

 Club career

 Athlético Paranaense

-Born in Araxá, Minas Gerais, Neto moved as a teenager from his state's Cruzeiro to Athletico Paranaense.
-He made his professional debut at the age of 19 in the Campeonato Brasileiro Série A due to the suspension of first-choice Rodrigo Galatto, and kept a clean sheet in a 3–0 home win over Grêmio Barueri on 16 August 2009.
-His only other appearance of the season came on 29 November in the final home game, as a half-time substitute for Galatto in a 2–0 win over Botafogo also at the Arena da Baixada.
+Born in Araxá, Minas Gerais, Neto moved from his state's Cruzeiro to Athletico Paranaense as a teenager.
+He made his professional debut at 19 in the Campeonato Brasileiro Série A due to the suspension of first-choice Rodrigo Galatto.
+He kept a clean sheet in a 3–0 home win over Grêmio Barueri on 16 August 2009.
+His only other appearance of the season came on 29 November in the final home game, as a half-time substitute for Galatto in a 2–0 win over Botafogo at the Arena da Baixada.

 After Galatto and second-choice Vinícius left Atlético-PR, Neto became the first-choice goalkeeper for the 2010 season.
 In the opener on 9 May, he was sent off in a 2–1 loss at Corinthians for a foul on Dentinho; following a two-match suspension, he returned and started every game for the club until October, when he was forced to miss several games after being called up for the Brazil national team.